TIY-Rails-1507/Rails/03_models.md

 Hints:
 * Use 'decimal' for a price field
-* If you can't see the value of a price in the console, use the "to_s" function e.g. hotel.prince.to_s
+* If you can't see the value of a price in the console, use the "to_s" function e.g. hotel.price.to_s